We the People (band): Later releases

 Although We the People did not release an album during the 1960s, a handful of compilations by the band have appeared over the years.
 The first of these, Declaration of Independence, was issued in 1983 by Eva Records and later re-released on CD by Collectables Records in 1993.
 Declaration of Independence consists of tracks that originally appeared on the band's singles.
 In 1998 Sundazed Music released an exhaustive 2-CD retrospective titled Mirror of Our Minds, which again featured the band's singles along with previously unreleased material and songs by other related bands.
 This was followed in 2007 by a limited edition vinyl-only LP release titled In the Past, which appeared on the South Korean label, Wohn Records.
 In 2008, Sundazed issued a second compilation, titled Too Much Noise, which brought together tracks from the band's Challenge Records era in an approximation of an official album, as it might have appeared had the band released one during the 1960s.

-Covers
+Cover versions

-Their single "My Brother, the Man" was covered by the long-running Garage Rock Revival band The Fuzztones and reworked by The Horrors with the song "Count in Fives".
-Spanish garage band Wau y los Arrrghs!!! released a Spanish-language version of the song with different lyrics entitled "Niña" on their 2005 album "Cantan en Español."
+Their single "My Brother, the Man" was covered by the garage rock revival band The Fuzztones, and reworked by The Horrors with the song "Count in Fives".
+Spanish garage band Wau y los Arrrghs!!! released a Spanish-language version of the song with different lyrics entitled "Niña", on their 2005 album Cantan en Español.
 In 1995, a laundry detergent television commercial broadcast on the ABC network used the distinct guitar riff from the song.